Holiday merchandising is always hard. It can feel like "another thing to do." For many it can feel irrelevant. It isn't.

 Now is the time to highlight your very best merchandise... like the lambskin jacket... and interrupt shoppers to pick up something they hadn’t been looking for when they entered your store...like the straw hats.

-Use these visual merchandising tips and it won’t matter how full your store with merchandise as it will be selling better than ever.
+Use these visual merchandising tips and it won’t matter how full your store is with merchandise as it will be selling better than ever.

-I have a new merchandising course which comes standard with purchase of the SalesRX Gold plan to help you learn how to properly merchandise your store.
-Learn about all the coursework by downloading the brochure below.
+I have a new merchandising course which comes standard with purchase of the SalesRX to help you learn how to properly merchandise your store.